vuongducphuong/documentation/content/applications/finance/accounting/payments/online/install_portal_patch.rst

 made available through a new Odoo module; to be able to install it, you must make sure that your Odoo source code is up-to-date.

-If you use Odoo on Odoo.com or Odoo.sh platform, your code is already up-to-date and you can proceed to the next step.
+If you use Odoo on leansoft.vn or Odoo.sh platform, your code is already up-to-date and you can proceed to the next step.

 If you use Odoo with an on-premise setup or through a partner, you must update your installation as